raysan5/raylib/README.md

 Textures module has been improved to support most of the internal texture formats available in OpenGL (RGB565, RGB888, RGBA5551, RGBA4444, etc.), including compressed texture formats (DXT, ETC1, ETC2, ASTC, PVRT).

-New camera module offers the user multiple preconfigured ready-to-use camera systems (free camera, 1st person, third person), very easy to use, just calling functions: SetCameraMode() and UpdateCamera().
+New camera module offers to the user multiple preconfigured ready-to-use camera systems (free camera, 1st person, 3rd person).
+Camera modes are very easy to use, just calling functions: SetCameraMode() and UpdateCamera().

-New gestures module simplifies getures detection on Android and HTML5 programs.
+New gestures module simplifies gestures detection on Android and HTML5 programs.

 New IMGUI (Immediate Mode GUI) module: raygui, offers a set of functions to create simple user interfaces, primary intended for tools development, still in experimental state but already fully functional.